 We operate both in Australia and overseas.
 Therefore we may need to share some of your personal information with organisations outside Australia.

-AAPT may disclose some of your personal information that we hold to organisations located outside Australia in countries which do not have the same or substantially similar privacy laws, but only to the extent necessary to provide you with telecommunications services requested by you.
+AAPT may disclose some of your personal information that we hold to organisations located outside Australia in countries which do not have the same or substantially similar privacy laws, but only to the extent necessary to provide you with telecommunications services requested by you or to meet our business needs.
 We may also store your information in cloud or other types of networked or electronic storage.
 Where required, we will take reasonable steps to ensure that these overseas organisations do not breach the Australian Privacy Principles.

 We have listed below the known countries in which the overseas organisations with which we share your personal information are located.